mastodon/documentation/Running-Mastodon/Production-guide.md

 systemctl restart cron
 ```

 That is it.
-Your server will renew your [Let's Encrypt](https://letsencrypt.org/) certificate.
+Your server will renew your [Let’s Encrypt](https://letsencrypt.org/) certificate.

 ## Mastodon Application Configuration